Doctors Note Logo

 Important Bone Health: Why Your Doctor Monitors Long-term ACV Use

-Long-term, high-dose ACV can alter your body’s acid-base balance, leach calcium and potassium, and impair absorption of key bone minerals, which may lead to bone density loss.
-Doctors monitor your ACV use with DEXA scans, blood tests, and urine collections to catch early signs of mineral imbalance and protect bone health.
+Long-term, high-dose apple cider vinegar (ACV) use can disrupt your body's acid-base balance, leach calcium and potassium, and impair absorption of essential bone minerals — all of which may contribute to bone density loss over time.
+To protect bone health, doctors monitor ACV users with DEXA scans, blood tests, and urine collections to catch early signs of mineral imbalance.

 answer background